mit-orcd/orcd-docs-edit/docs/software/python.md

 ### Creating Python Virtual Environments

-To create a new environment, first load a Python or Anaconda module using the `module load` command.
+To create a new environment, first load the `miniforge` module using the `module load` command.
 See the page on [Modules](modules.md) for more information on how to load modules.
-See [Modules for Python](#modules-for-python) above for information about specific modules for the system you are using.

 To create a the environment use the `python -m venv` command: